-Make sure you are clear about what your issues are.
-Write a list.
-(This can be very helpful if you are feeling angry, upset or distressed by what has happened.)
-Talk the issues over with a friend you respect.
+Write your concerns down in a list.
+This can be very helpful if you are feeling angry, upset, or distressed by what has happened.
+Then talk the issues over with a friend you respect.

 2. Identify a solution

 What do I need to put it right?

 What support do I need as I go about resolving this?

 Do I want whānau, family or friends to support me?

 Write the service provider a letter of complaint.
 You can post, fax, or email it to them.

 Or you might prefer to call them and ask to meet with the person/staff members at the focus of the complaint.
 You might want to also talk to the complaints officer (if there is one) or someone else from the service to discuss your concerns.

 6. Have a meeting

 A face-to-face meeting (kanohi kit e kanohi) is an effective way of raising your concerns and resolving complaints.
 You might like to take a support person with you.